stas-prokopiev/code_searcher/README.rst

 =========================

-The main reason of building this package was to create universal tool to help support changes in functions signatures in both .py and .ipynb files.
+The main reason of building this package was to create universal tool to help support changes in methods signatures in both .py and .ipynb files.

 It's becoming quite useful when your project outgrows 1k lines of code and manual replacement becomes too annoying (Too easy to overlook replacement somewhere).